zoopyserg/caperoma/README.md

 ### Initialize
 `caperoma init` - initializes Caperoma inside a project (creates Capefile).

+### Get Project IDs from Jira
+`caperoma get_jira_project_ids` - see what project IDs does your Jira support, to put them into the Capefile.

 ### Get Issue IDs from Jira
 `caperoma get_jira_issue_type_ids` - see what issue IDs does your Jira support, to put them into the Capefile.